Skip to content

 Terminal window

-cmakefmt --dump-config toml > .cmakefmt.toml
+cmakefmt config dump --format toml > .cmakefmt.toml

 YAML is the recommended default because it is more readable for larger configurations with nested custom command specs.